 Set up your grill for 2-zone indirect cooking shooting for about 200°F in the indirect zone.
 Get that wood right on the heat source to make sure it smokes.
 On a gas grill you will want to put it in an aluminum foil packet and poke holes in it.
 If you wish, you can prop open the lid of your cooker to let heat escape in order to keep the cooking temp down.
 This will also increase air flow.
 If you normally use a water pan, skip it today.
 The goal is dehydration not moisturizing.

 Spread the meat on a grill grate or a grill topper.
 I am a big fan of the non-stick narrow mesh Frogmats for the job, especially since they can be cleaned in the dishwasher.
 Make sure the meat is not folded over on itself or overlapping.
 You can use both lower and upper grates if your setup allows.
 Smoke for about 15 to 60 minutes.
 That'll kill the bugs and add smoke flavor.
 If you are using a grill and the heat is on one side, then you may need to rotate the meat so the stuff on the cooler side goes to the hot side after about 30 minutes.
 This will get the center of the meat up past the kill zone and start the dehydration.
+Keep an eye on it during the cooking process so it doesn't get too dry.

 4) Drying.
 The final step is dehydration.
 You can stop smoking and cooking and dry the meat to jerky consistency.
 That means dark, almost black, but not carbonized, pliable but breakable, but not so brittle that it shatters.
 Drop the cooker's air temp to no lower than 140°F and hold it there.
 If you have an indoor kitchen dehydrator, you can move the meat there at this stage.
 They are great because they have a fan and that can reduce drying time to less than 6 hours.
 I have an article about electric dehydrators here.
 Or you can put it in your oven, just leave the door cracked open a bit.
 Drying on a grill or in the oven can take as long as 12 to 18 hours depending on the temp and how thick the meat is.
 It is hard to get a grill or smoker or even indoor oven down to 140°F, so just get as low as you can.
 If you need to, you can leave the lid or door partially open to dissipate the heat.
 The hotter it is the crunchier the meat will get, but you want a balance between crunchy and chewy.
 You want jerky, not hard candy.